 Plus it is key to check the eligibility of a speaker via this link:

-The following is a complete set of forms required to run a successful contest including forms for the contestants, judges, timers and counters:
+The following is a complete set of forms required to run a successful contest including forms for the contestants, judges, timers and counters.
+Individual forms for each contest is further down on this page.

 International Speech Contest Kit